 NOTE: Refer to “Prospective Drug Utilization Policies/Limits/Edits” in this section for policy regarding first and second generation antihistamines and combination agents included in the therapeutic duplication edit.

+Antiretroviral Agents

+Pharmacy claims for select antiretroviral agents require a diagnosis code for reimbursement.

+The following chart lists acceptable diagnosis codes.